AshwinKumar-Saveetha/Digital-Nurture-PythonFSE/Python FSE/Deepskilling/SeleniumBasics/AshwinKumarA/written_exercises/qa_concepts.md

 **Hands-On 1 Submission**
 **Author:** Ashwin Kumar A

-> This submission is prepared as a student's work based strictly on the tasks in the Selenium Basics Hands-On Exercise Book.

 # Task 1: Map Testing Types to a Real System

 ## 1. Test Levels